We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 There is a dome on top of the house with a tarp over it.
 Ayu said it was likely chickpeas being stored.

-The Gherhalta Lodge is quite beautiful.
-This is where we slept.
+The Gherhalta Lodge where we stopped for the night is quite beautiful.

-You can see the soil roof better from the top.
+We could see and example of the soil roof better from the top.

 We climbed up some stone steps to get to the top.